 Sam is a student from the APP Academy at Pasadena High School (PHS).
 He has been involved in robotics since he received his first LEGO Mindstorms kit at the age of 10.
 He won an Honorable Mention in the 2016 LA County Science Fair for his Robotic Service Dog.
 Sam has spent many hours volunteering in the community as a Sierra Madre Historical Society Docent, Photography Volunteer at the Pasadena Humane Society, and instruction aide at G3 Martial Arts Academy.
 He currently works both at STEM World and the YMCA, and enjoys helping kids with programming and the fundamentals of robotics.

 Education Specialist and Consultant

-Sylvia has been an educator in the Montebello Unified School District for 22 years.
-She is passionate about learning and meeting the needs of all students.
-She earned a Bachelor’s degree in Psychology from California State University Los Angeles and a Master’s degree in Education from Azusa Pacific University.
-She has provided professional learning in the areas of Curriculum & Instruction, Special Education, and Assessment & Data.
-Sylvia provides expertise in pedagogy and curriculum in grades K-12.
+Sylvia has been an education specialist in the Montebello Unified School District for over 22 years.
+She is passionate about teaching and meeting the needs of all students.
+She earned a Bachelor’s Degree in Psychology from California State Los Angeles and a Master’s Degree in Education from Azusa Pacific University.
+She regularly trains teachers in the areas of Curriculum & Instruction, Special Education, and Assessment & Data.
+Sylvia also provides expertise in pedagogy and curriculum for grades K-12.

 Teacher and Consultant

-Jack has been an educator in the Pasadena area for nearly 20 years.
-He earned his B.A. / M.A. from Azusa Pacific University and has taught elementary through high school students in public and private schools.
-His most recent assignment was at John Muir Elementary School in Glendale, California as a language and behavioral interventionist.
+Jack has been a teacher in the Pasadena area for over 20 years.
+He earned his Bachelor's and Master's degrees from Azusa Pacific University and has taught K-12 students in both public and private school environments.
+His most recent assignment was at John Muir Elementary School in Glendale as a language and behavioral interventionist.

-Jack continues to work for both Pasadena Unified School District and Glendale Unified School District as a teacher teaching elementary to high school students in multiple academic disciplines.
+Jack continues to work for both the Pasadena and Glendale Unified School Districts as a teacher for elementary, middle and high school students.